akbarrahmatm/CH3-03-13-2024-NODE-EXPRESSJS/readme.md

-# Live Coding FD 15 (14-03-2024)
+# Live Coding FD 16-19 (15-03-2024 - 21-03-2024)

-RESTFUL API from json using express.js
+RESTFUL API from json using express.js, mongodb as a database, and mongoose as ODM

 ## Preview